potrzebie-glitch/potrzebie-glitch.github.io/index.md

 <p align="left">
   <img src="magn.png" alt="me"/>
 </p>
-Hi, I am interested in inference and control of stochastic dynamical systems as well as applications of machine learning and optimization (e.g. robotics and quantitative finance).
+Hi, I am interested in identification and control of stochastic dynamical systems as well as applications in machine learning (e.g. from robotics and quantitative finance).

 ## Articles
 * [On Adaptive Boosting for System Identification](https://ieeexplore.ieee.org/document/8066449)